-Like banks across Europe, many companies have already taken contingency measures to ensure that their business continues to run after 12 April.
+Like many companies across Europe, banks have already taken contingency measures to ensure that their business continues to run after Brexit.
 However, many of Europe’s small and medium-sized companies however are not yet ready.
 The European Banking Authority has encouraged banks to communicate to customers over Brexit.
 The European Central Bank also has underlined the need for banks to inform clients.
+To see what the EBF has previously said about Brexit, click here.

 Key EU institutions such as the European Commission, the European Central Bank, the European Banking Authority have information available for companies and consumers.
 A number of national banking associations in Europe – members of the European Banking Federation – also have created dedicated national campaigns to support customers, both business and retail.
 Find the links to these websites below, together with links to other relevant sources of information that can help you prepare for Brexit.